DGonzalezVillal/nri-plugins/README.md

 See the [NRI plugins documentation](https://containers.github.io/nri-plugins/) for more information.

-Please use this instead of Martin's patch!!!!
+Please use this instead of Martin's patch!

+Showing ALan how to contribute!